How To Tell if a Mirena IUD Has Moved | Clear Signs Explained

 Pain associated with a displaced IUD is often different from typical menstrual cramps.
 It may be sharp, persistent, or localized more on one side of your lower abdomen rather than generalized cramping across your pelvis.
 Some women describe it as stabbing pain during intercourse or while moving abruptly.

 Bleeding changes are equally telling.
-Spotting between periods after months of regular cycles could mean irritation caused by a shifted device scraping against uterine walls.
-Alternatively, heavier bleeding might occur if the hormone release pattern changes due to displacement.
+Spotting between periods after months of regular cycles could mean irritation caused by a shifted device pressing against uterine tissue.
+Alternatively, heavier bleeding might occur if the IUD is partially expelled or no longer sitting properly.

-If you experience severe pain combined with heavy bleeding or fever, seek immediate medical attention as this could signal complications like perforation.
+If you experience severe pain combined with heavy bleeding, fever, foul-smelling discharge, dizziness, or possible pregnancy symptoms, seek urgent medical attention because these can signal complications that need prompt care.

 The Role of Ultrasound in Confirming IUD Position